cfpb/source-code-policy/policy.md

 For our international colleagues, 18F also permanently waives all copyright and related rights worldwide to code created by 18F or its contractors.

-Our [default LICENSE file](LICENSE.md) for projects acknowledges that our work is in the US public domain, and uses [CC0](https://creativecommons.org/publicdomain/zero/1.0/) to waive copyright internationally.
+Our [default LICENSE file](LICENSE.md) for projects acknowledges that our work is in the U.S. public domain, and uses [CC0](https://creativecommons.org/publicdomain/zero/1.0/) to waive copyright internationally.

 Our [default CONTRIBUTING file](CONTRIBUTING.md) informs contributors that their contributions will be licensed under the same terms.